-After reviewing the crash data and research literature, NDOT has determined the following to be guiding principles for the installation of centerline rumble stripes on the state highway system.
+After reviewing the crash data and research literature, NDOT has determined the following to be guiding principles for the installation of centerline rumble stripes on the state highway system new pavement projects.
+Centerline rumble stripes may be placed on existing state highway pavement at the direction of the M&R Engineer or designee.